Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of ∞ -categories

-\begin{remark} Let $\C$ and $\E$ be $\infty$-categories.
-Taking $\D = [0]$, \ref{cor.ccat-hor-closed} has also been proven using the perspective of two-sided discrete fibrations by Stevenson in \cite[Proposition 4.24]{Stevenson}.
-Suppose that $W : X \rightarrow \E$ is a right fibration, i.e.\ a two-sided discrete fibration from $[0]$ to $\E$.
-If $F : \C \rightarrow \E$ is a two-sided discrete fibration given by the span then Stevenson proves that the two-sided discrete fibration $\cocart{W}{F}{} : \C \rightarrow [0]$ is the left fibration that sits in the following pullback square
+\begin{remark} Riehl and Verity have exhibited the horizontal closure of $\infty\CCAT$ (albeit using a different language) from the perspective of two-sided discrete fibrations in \cite[Theorem 12.3.6]{RiehlVerity}.

-of $\infty$-categories, where the bottom arrow is the product of the diagonal and the constant functor that selects $W$.
+In the context of \cref{cor.ccat-hor-closed}, we may explicitly compute the two-sided discrete fibration associated to ${}^WF$ in the case that $\C = [0]$.
+In this case, $W$ corresponds to a right fibration $r : A \rightarrow \D$.
+If $F$ corresponds to a two-sided discrete fibration $(p,q) : E \rightarrow X \times \D$, then ${}^WF$ corresponds to the left fibration $B \rightarrow X$ that sits in the pullback square

-Riehl and Verity have also given a proof of \ref{cor.ccat-hor-closed}, now in full generality, from the perspective of two-sided discrete fibrations \cite[Theorem 12.3.6]{RiehlVerity}. \end{remark}
+of $\infty$-categories.
+Here the bottom arrow is the product of the diagonal functor and the constant functor that selects $r$.
+This follows directly from \cite[Proposition 4.24]{Stevenson}, or may be deduced from \cite[Lemma 12.3.7]{RiehlVerity}.
+An alternative computation is given in \cite{EquipII} using double $\infty$-categorical methods. \end{remark}

-\begin{remark} Passing to larger universes, one can repeat the same constructions in this section to obtain larger $\infty$-equipments for larger $\infty$-categories.
-For instance, we have a (very large) $\infty$-equipment
+\begin{remark} Passing to larger universes, one can repeat the same constructions in this section to obtain double $\infty$-categories for larger $\infty$-cate\-gories.
+For instance, we have a (very large) double $\infty$-category

 of large $\infty$-categories.
-The proarrows of this $\infty$-equipment are again given by correspondences, two-sided discrete fibrations, and profunctors (but the latter are now valued in $\hat{\S}$, the $\infty$-category of large spaces).
-Note that there is a canonical double functor $\CCAT_\infty \rightarrow \widehat{\CCAT}_\infty$ that is levelwise fully faithful.
+The proarrows of this double $\infty$-category are again given by correspondences, two-sided discrete fibrations, and profunctors (but the latter are now valued in $\hat{\S}$, the $\infty$-category of large spaces).
+Note that there is a canonical functor $\infty\CCAT \rightarrow \widehat{\infty\CCAT}$ that is level-wise fully faithful.
 Consequently, throughout this article, we will mostly be implicit about enlarging universes, and hence leave out the decorations with hat symbols. \end{remark}